 - iOS and Android devices

 Sling TV isn’t for everyone, and Dish knows that.
-Still, at $20 a month with no contracts, commitments, or cancellation fees, it’s certainly worth a shot for those who have only kept cable around for channels like ESPN, CNN, or HDTV.
-With more channels to come, Sling TV’s value proposition will increase, but even now, it’s worth giving it a try.
-Pair it with an HD antenna, and a couple of other streaming services like Netflix and Hulu Plus, and Sling TV begins to look like a very important part of a complete cord-cutter’s diet.
+Still, at $25 a month for the basic package (or $40 for more channels), with no contracts, commitments, or cancellation fees, it’s certainly worth a shot for those who have only kept cable around for channels like ESPN, CNN, or HDTV.
+There are cheaper services like Philo or AT&T’s WatchTV, which cost $16 and $15 per month respectively, but they don’t offer sports channels or locals, which are often what people are looking for from a live TV streaming service.
+Paired with an HD antenna, and a couple of other streaming services like Netflix and Hulu, Sling TV can become an important part of a complete cord cutter’s diet.

-In the end, what’s there to lose besides your cable provider?
+In the end, what is there to lose besides your cable provider?

 - Best live TV streaming services: PlayStation Vue, Hulu, Sling TV, and more

 - How to watch NFL games online, with or without cable